AlgART Home

 Returns an immutable view of this array.
 If this array is already immutable (i.e. Array.isImmutable() is true), returns a reference to this object.

 A array is considered to be immutable, if there are no ways to modify its content or state with help of this instance.
 In particular, immutable arrays never implement UpdatableArray or DirectAccessible interfaces.
-Moreover, any third-party implementation of Array interface must return an instance of a class, which has no public methods or fields allowing to change this instance.
+Moreover, any third-party implementation of Array interface must return an instance of a class, which has no methods or fields allowing to change this instance.

 Query operations on the returned array "read through" to this array.
 The returned view is also unresizable (see UpdatableArray.asUnresizable()).